No. 11 Butler blows 23-point lead, survives St. John’s 60-58

+NEW YORK (AP)With No. 11 Butler trailing by one point in the final minute, Christian David positioned himself in the right corner, not sure the ball would come his way.

+Kamar Baldwin passed it over, and David put up the most important shot of his career.

-NEW YORK (AP)Christian David hit a go-ahead 3-pointer with 43 seconds left and No. 11 Butler rallied after blowing a 23-point lead to beat St. John’s 60-58 Tuesday night in the Big East opener for both teams.
+David hit the go-ahead 3-pointer with 43 seconds remaining and Butler rallied after blowing a 23-point lead to beat St. John’s 60-58 Tuesday night in the Big East opener for both teams.

+”Probably the biggest shot I’ve made so far,” said David, who is a 24% 3-point shooter in his career.
+Those were his only points in the game – he came in averaging 3.4 points per contest.

+David was open after Aaron Thompson got an offensive rebound behind the 3-point line.
+Thompson quickly fed the ball to Baldwin, who faked a shot and dished to David.
+He released the shot before St. John’s Greg Williams Jr. could come over to defend.

 Butler (13-1, 1-0) trailed 58-53 when Raheem Dunn hit an uncontested layup with 3:08 left, but then the Bulldogs clamped down defensively.
-Kamar Baldwin’s jumper made it 58-57 with 2:01 remaining, and following a series of wild sequences at the rim, Butler took the lead.
+Baldwin’s jumper made it 58-57 with 2:01 remaining, and following a series of wild sequences at the rim, David delivered.

-Earlington blocked Bryce Nze’s layup with 49 seconds left, but Butler retained possession when Aaron Thompson grabbed the rebound.
-Baldwin found David, who hit an open 3-pointer from the right corner.
+After David’s clutch shot, Butler got two defensive stops to seal its fourth straight win on a night when it committed 24 turnovers.

 Dunn missed a layup with 19 seconds remaining and LJ Figueroa missed a 3-point try with one second left.

+”They made plays and we dug a hole,” St. John’s coach Mike Anderson said after his team missed its final five shots ”We got back in and that’s the most encouraging thing.
+We were right there against a very good basketball team.”

 Baldwin led Butler with 19 points and a career-high five 3-pointers.
-Sean McDermott and Jordan Tucker added 12 points apiece as Butler shot 40% and overcame 24 turnovers.
+Sean McDermott and Jordan Tucker added 12 points apiece as Butler shot 40%.

 Nick Rutherford led St. John’s with 15 points and Dunn added 12 as the Red Storm shot 34.5% and missed 18 of 22 3-point attempts, including their first 11 tries.